 Canyon

-Canyon is a German brand that’s been around since 2002, and they’ve quickly become a favorite among mountain bikers worldwide.
-Their downhill model, the Sender, features a full carbon frame, 29-inch wheels, and a RockShox suspension system that’s been specifically designed to provide maximum traction and control on steep descents.
+Canyon is a German brand that’s been around since 2002, and they’ve quickly become a favorite among amateur riders and top-level racers.

-Canyon offers an extremely wide range from hardtails pumptrack bikes to full-suspension downhill machines, making them a great option for riders of all skill levels.
+Canyon offers an extremely wide range from hard-tail pumptrack bikes to full-suspension downhill machines, making them a great option for people owning multiple bikes.

 Learn more at canyon.com, their direct-to-consumer website.